 On top of that, the average event organiser is planning and executing multiple events simultaneously.
 If you’re lucky enough to have a team working with you, you’ll also need to hone your delegation skills — a great way to save yourself from burnout.

-Event planning skill #6: Budgeting
+Event management skill #6: Budgeting

 Projecting and tracking spend is an important skill for event planners, who regularly juggle multiple proposals, invoices, and expenses.
 The best in the biz have discovered the most effective tools and tactics to get the most out of each dollar spent.